 The Contemporary Art Gallery presented the first solo exhibition in a public gallery by Canadian artist Raymond Boisjoly comprising two new interrelated public works, As It Comes.
-The title appears at the Yaletown-Roundhouse Station as a discrete piece, humorously foreboding, and more comic than terrifying, presented in brightly coloured vinyl like a credit from a B-list horror film.
+The title appeared at the Yaletown-Roundhouse Station as a discrete piece, humorously foreboding, and more comic than terrifying, presented in brightly coloured vinyl like a credit from a B-list horror film.
 Linked to the large scale text piece across the gallery windows, Boisjoly removes all suggestions of the past, not to deny what has become history, but with the intent to restore belief systems that are still intact.

 The colloquial use and structure of the written or spoken word figure prominently in Boisjoly’s work.
 He often transforms the meaning and significance of language by rendering phrases indecipherable or by reordering clichéd aphorisms and mixing metaphors.
 Vernacular materials such as Christmas lights or plastic tarpaulin may be used equating their physical properties to the direct meaning of words, or other devices are employed to abstract language whereby it can only be read as form.
 For example, in The Writing Lesson Boisjoly transcribed the original names of First Nations lands into typefaces derived from Norwegian black metal.
 Appearing as mere pattern, the texts reached a point of illegibility.
 While referencing an anti-Christian politic in an attempt to re-evaluate aspects of indigenous spirituality, Boisjoly inversely uses it to obscure names that symbolize belief systems while signaling their near invisibility in our contemporary society.